Rationality of representation zeta functions of compact $p$-adic analytic groups: Introduction

-The most noteworthy aspect here is the new proof, which has the following main features: \begin{itemize} \item[--] a new argument (i.e., different from the one in \cite[Section~5]{Jaikin-zeta}) for the main part of the proof, namely the rationality of the `partial' zeta series (see below), making systematic use of projective representations and associated cohomology classes, avoiding Lie algebras; \item[--] a unification of the approach in \cite{hrumar2015definable} for pro-$p$ completions of finitely generated nilpotent groups with the case of $p$-adic analytic pro-$p$ groups, avoiding the Kirillov orbit method. \end{itemize} We now describe the main ideas of the proof in more detail, and point out how it relates to and differs from Jaikin-Zapirain's proof for $p>2$ and the approach in \cite{hrumar2015definable}.
+Our proof of Theorem~\ref{thm:Main} has the following main features: \begin{itemize} \item[--] a new argument (i.e., different from the one in \cite[Section~5]{Jaikin-zeta}) for the main part of the proof, namely the rationality of the `partial' zeta series (see below), making systematic use of projective representations and associated cohomology classes; \item[--] avoiding the use of Lie algebras and the Kirillov orbit method (which were essential in \cite[Section~5]{Jaikin-zeta}).
+This is necessary if one hopes to find an analogous proof for $\F_{p}\llbracket t \rrbracket$-analytic groups (see Section~\ref{sec:pos_char}). \end{itemize} We now describe the main ideas of the proof in more detail, and point out how it relates to and differs from Jaikin-Zapirain's proof for $p>2$ and the approach in \cite{hrumar2015definable}.
 The first step is to reduce the (virtual) rationality of $\zeta_{G}(s)$ to the rationality in $p^{-s}$ of the partial zeta series

 where $N$ a fixed open normal uniform subgroup of $G$, $K$ is a subgroup of $G$ containing $N$, and $\Irr_{K}^{c}(N)$ denotes the set of irreducible characters of $N$ with stabiliser $K$ which determine the cohomology class $c$ in the Schur multiplier $\coho{2}(K_p/N)$, where $K_p$ is a pro-$p$ Sylow subgroup of $K$.
-This reduction step follows \cite[Sections~5-6]{Jaikin-zeta} and uses Clifford theory, together with a result of Jaikin-Zapirain which shows that we can replace $\coho{2}(K/N)$ by $\coho{2}(K_p/N)$ (see Section~\ref{sec:red_partial}).
+This reduction step follows \cite[Sections~5-6]{Jaikin-zeta} and uses Clifford theory, together with a result which shows that we can replace $\coho{2}(K/N)$ by $\coho{2}(K_p/N)$ (see Section~\ref{sec:red_partial}).

 In Sections~\ref{sec:red_deg_one}-\ref{sec:proof_main} we prove the rationality of the partial zeta series and hence Theorem~\ref{thm:Main}.
 To do this, we show that enumerating characters in $\Irr_{K}^{c}(N)$ of given degrees is equivalent to enumerating the classes of a family of equivalence relations that is definable with respect to an analytic language $\Lan$ of $p$-adic numbers (see Section~\ref{subsubsec:anlang}).
 The rationality then follows from a result of Cluckers (see Theorem~\ref{thm:rational_series}).
 The possibility of using a definable equivalence relation, as in \cite{hrumar2015definable}, gives an added flexibility not present in the definability results in \cite{Jaikin-zeta}.
 We note that in contrast to \cite{hrumar2015definable}, which works with an extended language of rings, we need a $p$-adic analytic language because of the analytic structure of $G$ and du~Sautoy's parametrisation of subgroups via bases, which is one of our key ingredients.